Ash (album): Composition

-"Deathless" is a song about racial profiling and is based on a time when Lisa Dias was searched by a policeman in Paris Métro at the age of 16.
+"Deathless" is a song about racial profiling and is based on a time when Lisa Dias was searched by a policeman in Paris Metro at the age of 16.
 She sings, "He said, he said / You’re not clean / You might deal / All the same with that skin."
 The producer of Ash, XL owner Richard Russell, recommended Lisa to write a song based on the experience, but she was reluctant to do so at first, feeling it wasn't as "brutal or disturbing" as worse events she had seen reported in the news.
 However, Naomi then told her, "You don’t have to be raped or killed or pushed in order to say something, what happened to you is already wrong and enough," which influenced both sisters to write "Deathless."

 The choir-heavy rumba song "Transmission" include samples of Claudia Rankine reading parts of her novel Citizen: An American Lyric (2014) and Naomi and Lisa-Kaindé Diaz's mother Maya Dagnino reading lines from a diary by Frida Kahlo.
 Lisa felt it was one of Ash's most "important" cuts, claiming that it's "about everything we believe in.
 We believe in transmission.
 We believe in saying to people this is how I felt, this is me.
 Thank God I have music!
 Thank God!"
 She also said that it regarded "Not only saying how you feel, but looking at how people are feeling around you and trying to understand them; finding what links us more than what divides us.
 Then, learning from our past and learning from other people’s past and learning from history, which is really hard."
 Noisey states that "Vale", a "lullaby" for a daughter of the duo's deceased sister Yanira, is meant to "offer hope to a younger generation of women.
 Women who have to grow up in the tumultuous current times that have shaped much of this album."